 Emanuel and Ruth Schmucker

 Emanuel and Ruth are the parents of 12 children.
-The whole family works with their flock of 40 milking sheep, 12 grass-fed beef and 6 acres of vegetables on their farm in Clarion County Pennsylvania.
+The whole family works with their flock of 40 milking sheep, 12 grass-fed beef cattle, and six acres of vegetables on their farm in Clarion County, Pennsylvania.

 David and Rebecca Schmucker